Search Engines in 1998, Before Google Takes the Spotlight π

 The due-diligence meetings with Ziff Davis Enterprise would start at midday on Monday.
 But first, I had arranged to meet Bernard Lunn, a freelance Rea [...]

+NYC from above; photo taken by author in May 2008.
 As soon as I got back home, RWW made it to the top 10 on Technorati.
-We were now one of the worldโs ten most popular blogs, based on how many websites [...]
+We were now one of the worldβs [...]

 On the opening morning of the Web 2.0 Expo, I met Marshall Kirkpatrick for the first time in the press room, on the third floor of the Moscone Center. [...]